raul23/equifax-data-breach/README.rst

      |

-     ... the defendants [...] intending and knowing that the offense would benefit a foreign government, instrumentality, and agent, namely China and the People's Liberation Army, did knowingly and without authorization copy, duplicate, download, upload, replicate, transmit, deliver, send, mail, communicate, and convey a **TRADE SECRET** ...
+     ... the defendants [...] intending and knowing that the offense would **BENEFIT A FOREIGN GOVERNMENT**, instrumentality, and agent, namely **CHINA AND THE PEOPLE'S LIBERATION ARMY**, did knowingly and without authorization copy, duplicate, download, upload, replicate, transmit, deliver, send, mail, communicate, and convey a **TRADE SECRET** ...

      [DOJ2]_ (*paragraph 23, pages 14-15*)